 —William Bowman, PhD, Professor of History, Gettysburg College

-To apply for one of SIT’s Faculty Engagement Seminars Abroad, please download the Faculty Seminars Abroad 2017 Program Application, and e-mail it as an attachment to email@example.com.
+Stay tuned!
+Applications for the 2018 Faculty Seminars Abroad will be available starting in summer 2017.
 Applications will be reviewed on a rolling basis, and applicants will be notified of admissions decisions within two to three weeks of applying.
-The deadline for the Ecuador and Tunisia seminars has been extended to Feb.
-15, 2017.
 Upon notification of acceptance, a $400 non-refundable program deposit, along with additional confirmation materials, will be due in order to confirm a spot on the program.

 Eligibility and Admissions Criteria

 SIT Faculty Seminars Abroad are designed for active faculty from US institutions of higher learning, teaching in disciplines related to the seminar’s areas of focus.